TonyCWeng/Practice_Problems/notes/java_and_oop.md

 ## Encapsulation (private variables)
 - In order to access to variables, designer can provide public setter and getter methods.
 - Purpose is to hide the class's implementation while enabling other classes to access its methods.
+Prevent users from being able to set the internal data of the component into an invalid or inconsistent state.

 ## Association
 - "has a" relationship between two classes, with no particular ownership established.